eino808/eino808.github.io/projects/playlists.md

 Title: airplane thoughts (3: 30) by dhruv,
 Title: War With Heaven (3: 12) by Keshi]
 Do you like it?
-Should I make any changes?
+Should I make any changes? yes
+Should I add, or remove a song... or nevermind? nevermind
+Great, I hope you liked it!!
+Heres how the playlist looks so far :D!!
+[
+Title: SUNSET BOULEVARD (3: 10) by HOHYUN,
+Title: KISS ME (3: 32) by DPR LIVE,
+Title: Peanut Butter & Tears (3: 44) by DPR IAN,
+Title: airplane thoughts (3: 30) by dhruv,
+Title: War With Heaven (3: 12) by Keshi]
+Did you want to save the playlist so you can listen to it later? yes
+You can save it to a file, type yes or no... no
+You just lost all your songs!
+Its okay though, just restart...

+Thanks for using my program!! :D

 ```